Aaron Judge Player Props: Yankees vs. Orioles

 Aaron Judge At The Plate

-- In 46.2% of his games this season, Judge has driven in at least one run.
-In 10 of those games (25.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- Judge has driven in a run in 18 games this year (45.0%), including 10 games with more than one RBI (25.0%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.